 Year Events Pre-1918 Mineralised boulders found on surface in the vicinity of Kristineberg, however no mineralised bodies found in bedrock due to thick glacial cover.
 Exploration activities commence.
 1918 Mineralised body found in the subsurface by Boliden's Electro Magnetic geophysics.
-1935 A test shaft was sunk down to 90m and 170m levels.
-1940 First production year in Kristineberg.
+1935 1940 A test shaft was sunk down to 90m and 170m levels.
+First production year in Kristineberg.
 Approximately 40,000t of mineralised material was produced.
 1943 Cable skip transport was constructed between Boliden and Kristineberg in order to transport mineralised material to the BAO Processing Plant.
 1955 The central shaft was sunk to the 560m level and the crusher was moved to the 410m level.
 1968 The central shaft was sunk to the 790m level.
 The crusher and the skipping station was placed at the 690m and 751m levels respectively.
 1979-1983 The main ramp was built in order to connect the 690m level to the surface.
-1993 The main ramp reaches the 1000m level 1996 Decision taken to develop the main ramp down to 1100m level.
+1991 Mill and Process plant decommissioned 1993 The main ramp reaches the 1000m level 1996 Decision taken to develop the main ramp down to 1100m level.
 Einarsson Zone (E-Zone) is intersected.
 2000 The decision is taken to build a cyanide leach facility in the BAO Process Plant.
 Production from the Einarsson Au/Cu Zone in Kristineberg begins.
 Intersection of the K-Zone.
 2001 J-Zone is intersected by exploration drilling.
 2002 Production starts from the K-Zone (Zn).
 2004 L-Zone is intersected by exploration drilling following up on a downhole geophysical anomaly.
 Production starts in the J-Zone.
 2006 M-Zone is intersected by drilling.
 2010 Pre-Feasibility on the L-Zone is completed.
 Development of drifts towards the L-Zone is started.
 Silver Zone is intersected by drilling.
 Tommy and Raimo mineralisations intersected with drilling.
 2011 K-Zone mined out.
 2012 L-Zone production started.
 2014 E-Zone mined out.
 M-Zone extension to the west discovered through drilling.
 2015 Rävliden Norra added to Kristineberg's Mineral Resources after a field exploration campaign around the abandoned Rävliden and Rävlidmyran mines.
 2016 Drifting started between Kristineberg L-Zone and Rävliden North total 3km.
 Update to Raimo & Tommy Mineral Resource 2018 Update to Silver Zone and Rävliden North Mineral Resources.
+2019 Update to Silver Zone, L-Zone and M-Zone Mineral Resources